 If you opt for a fixed permanent tooth, it is permanently screwed to the abutment or cemented in place.
 However, if you prefer removable teeth, they are mounted onto a metal frame and attached to the abutment.

 After completing the process, inform your dentist whether your mouth feels comfortable or whether you experience any discomfort, pain, bleeding, swelling, or an uncomfortable bite.

 Your replacement teeth will look and appear natural.
 However, they require daily brushing and flossing without using unique materials.
 You can treat them similarly to your natural teeth.

 Dental implants last for a lifetime if cared for correctly.
 Implants are the gold standard for replacing missing teeth, and if you decide to have them, you are making an investment that remains with you forever.

-If you need dental implants to replace missing teeth, please contact Bruce Martinson, DDS, for the substitutes that function and appear like your natural teeth.
+If you need dental implants to replace missing teeth, please contact Bruce Martinson Family Cosmetic Dentistry, for the substitutes that function and appear like your natural teeth.